bloomberg/memray/docs/index.rst

    :align: center

 .. note::
-    Memray only works on Linux and cannot be installed on other platforms.
+    Memray only works on Linux and MacOS, and cannot be installed on other platforms.

 .. toctree::